Jakub-Goluch/VAE_lung_cancer/README.md

 t-SNE on encoded images:<br />
 ![image](https://github.com/user-attachments/assets/debc03e8-4317-49fe-a22e-b612bfef8c8a)

 Finally I tested how much information is preserved in the encoded image.
 To do that I run the Support Vector Classification (SVC) on real images, encoded images and decoded images.
-The results imply very strong ability by VAE to extract features as the SVC on real images got 92% acc (same as decoded images) and 88% on encoded images!
-That is a huge success because the encoded image has only 400 features in total compared to 512 x 512 features that has a real, resize image.
+The results imply very strong ability by VAE to extract features as the SVC on real images got 92% accuracy (same as decoded images) and 88% on encoded images!
+That is a huge success because the encoded image has only 400 features in total compared to 512 x 512 features that has a real, resized image.

 ### Grid of 25 real and decoded images
 ![image](https://github.com/user-attachments/assets/79396d17-a564-4aea-93e8-9de7d7246681)